akash02ab/dsa/Divide and Conquer/findMajorityElement.md

 > approach :

-1. if an element is majority element it must present at middle
+1. if an element is majority element, it must present at middle

-2. assume that middle element is middle element
+2. assume that middle element is majority element

 3. search first occurence of middle element in the left part of array

-4. check if middle element is present at right index
+4. check if middle element is also present at right index
 <br>where, `right = left + (size / 2)`

 5. if array[middle] is equal to array[right] then majority element is found